testit-tms/api-client-java/docs/ProjectExportApi.md

 <a id="exportProjectZip"></a>
 # **exportProjectZip**
-> UUID exportProjectZip(projectId, timeZoneOffsetInMinutes, exportProjectJsonRequest)
+> UUID exportProjectZip(projectId, timeZoneOffsetInMinutes, projectExportQueryModel)

 Export project as Zip file in background job